-Back to No Sidebar: I run an email course called 30 Days to a Simpler Life.
-When someone signs up for the course, they are added to an automation that will trigger an email each morning for 30 days.
+No Sidebar: We run an email course called 30 Days to a Simpler Life.
+When someone signs up for the course, they are added to an automation that triggers an email each morning for 30 days.

 Automations are a highly effective way of sending email to your visitors based on specific actions.
-At No Sidebar, that action is the purchase of my course.
-With ConvertKit, it was exceptionally easy to build the 30 day sequence of emails using their visual automation tool.
+At No Sidebar, that action is the purchase of our course.
+With ConvertKit, it was easy to build the 30-day sequence of emails using their visual automation tool.

-The visual automation tool is one of the main reasons I decided to switch from MailChimp to ConvertKit.
-I never have to worry about the journey my customers will go through, because once I setup the 30 day sequence, the automaton takes over and send the emails each day.
+The visual automation tool is one of the reasons I switched from Mailchimp to ConvertKit.
+I never have to worry about the journey customers go through, as once I set up the 30-day sequence, the automaton takes over and send the emails each day.

-Automations are a great tool for building your creative business, and can be used in many ways: if you are selling a service, launching a product, hosting a webinar, or surveying your audience.
+Automations are a great tool for building your business and can be used in many ways: if you sell a service, are launching a product, hosting a webinar, or surveying your audience.

 5. Individual form statistics.